openshift/microshift/docs/design/design.md

   - Smaller resource footprint has _not_ been a motivation, it may be a welcome side-effect.
 - MicroShift provides a small, optional set of infrastructure services to support common use cases and reuses OpenShift's container images for these:
   - openshift-dns, openshift-router, service-ca, local storage provider
-- MicroShift instances (processes) run directly on the host or containerized on Podman.
+- MicroShift instances (processes) run directly on the host or containerized on `podman`.
 They can take on the roles of Control Plane, Node, or both:
   - Instances with Control Plane role run etcd and the Kubernetes and OpenShift control plane services.
 As these services don't require a kubelet, pure Control Plane instances are not nodes in the Kubernetes sense and require fewer system privileges.
   - Instances with Node role run a kubelet (and thus register as node) and kube-proxy and interface with CRI-O for running workloads.
 They may thus require higher system privileges.
 - While it's possible to run a single MicroShift instance with both Control Plane and Node roles, there may be reasons to run two instances - one Control Plane and one Node - on the same host, e.g. to run the Control Plane with fewer privileges for security reasons.
 Implementation decisions should consider this.